 A rich, modern, and now classic fable.

 Nim’s Island takes us to the idyllic spot in the Pacific where a young girl, Nim, lives with her scientist father.
 They are self-sufficient in their paradise, complete with solar powered computer batteries and a satellite dish.
-So, right away we see that this isn’t a standard stranded-on-a-desert-island story.
+This isn’t a standard stranded-on-a-desert-island story.

 We spend all our time with the winsome Nim and the denizens of her island.
-Her friends are an iguana, a sea lion, a sea turtle, and a frigate bird, and Nim’s relationship with them is charming and winning.
+Her friends are an iguana, a sea lion, a sea turtle, and a frigate bird, each with their own personalities.
+Nim’s relationship with them is charming and winning.
 Everyone will want to live vicariously on Nim’s Island.

-But this is not the Island of the Blue Dolphins.
-Nim is not so much stranded as at home on her island.
+This story is not the Island of the Blue Dolphins.
+Nim is not stranded, but is instead at home on her island.
 She has a routine, chores, friends and fun.
 But, when her father fails to call home from his science trip, Nim’s situation becomes more dire.
 She strikes up an e-mail correspondence with the author of an adventure story that occupies and enriches her days.
-The author – the redoubtable Alex Rover – turns out to be a she and is just as lonely as Nim, though neither one knows it.
+The author – the redoubtable Alex Rover – turns out to be just as lonely as Nim, though neither one knows it.

-Orr entwines their stories in a tightly woven rescue chase.
+Orr entwines Nim’s and Alex’s stories in a tightly woven rescue chase.
 But it is their touching regard for each other, and the way each opens up paths to emotional self-discovery in the other, that charms readers even more than the pace of the chase.

-This is also not Robinson Crusoe.
-Nim’s Island is a stately 125 pages and this allows readers and families to dabble in the details and turn each page hungry for more.
-Instead, consider it a modern, brisk Swiss Family Robinson.
+This book is also not Robinson Crusoe.
+Nim’s Island is a brisk 125 pages with illustrations sprinkled throughout.
+It allows readers and families to dabble in the details and turn each page hungry for more, a perfect book for families just beginning to enjoy reading aloud together.